jvm-bloggers/jvm-bloggers/config/formatters/How-to.md

-# Installation tips
+# IDE configuration tips

-## Formatter for IntelliJ IDEA
+## IntelliJ IDEA formatter

-1. Copy intellij-java-google-style.xml into your config/codestyles folder in your IntelliJ settings folder.
+1. Copy [`intellij-java-google-style.xml`](https://github.com/tdziurko/jvm-bloggers/blob/master/config/formatters/intellij-java-google-style.xml) into your `config/codestyles` folder in your _IntelliJ IDEA_ settings folder.

-2. Under Settings/Code Style select the "GoogleStyle" as current code style for the project.
+2. Under `Settings > Code Style` select the _GoogleStyle_ as current code style for the project.

-**Tip** You can create a symbolic link from formatter file in jvm-bloggers project directory to the config/codestyles directory.
-Still you need to restart IDEA to see the changes.
+**Tip:** You can create a symbolic link to formatter file in _jvm-bloggers_ project directory from the `config/codestyles` directory.
+Still you need to restart _IDEA_ to see the changes.

-## Formatter for Eclipse
+## Eclipse formatter

-1. Under Window/Preferences select Java/Code Style/Formatter.
-Import the settings file by selecting Import.
+1. Under `File > Import` select `Preferences` and press `Next >` button.
+Then form _Import Preferences_ dialog `Browse` for the [`eclipse-java-google-style.epf`](https://github.com/tdziurko/jvm-bloggers/blob/master/config/formatters/eclipse-java-google-style.epf) file and import it by pressing `Finish`.

-## Formatter for NetBean
+## NetBeans formatter
-Unfortunately there is no formatter for NetBeans with Google Java Style.
+Unfortunately there is no formatter for _NetBeans_ with Google Java Style.
 You can try to use [Eclipse Java Code Formatter Integration for NetBeans](http://plugins.netbeans.org/plugin/50877/eclipse-code-formatter-for-java).